justinmahar/react-kindling/README.md

 npm install
 ```

+### Title and URL

+Update the site title in `.storybook/theme.js`.

+### Favicon

+Favicon files can be customized in the `public` directory.

+You must also update the links in `.storybook/manager-head.html`.

 ### Use Storybook to develop your components and hooks

 [Storybook](https://storybook.js.org/) lets you develop your React components and hooks in isolation.
 Each "storybook" is a file that contains "stories", which are just the different visual states of your component or hook.